What You Need to Know About Reporting a Car Crash in Ohio

-Do you know when you are required to report a car crash?
+Do you know when you are required to report a car crash and exchange information with the other driver?

 Many people, when involved with what at first seems to be a minor motor vehicle accident, will not call the police or report the collision.
 However, the law requires crash victims to report certain types of crashes.